idekerlab/nest_vnn/README.md

      * Example of the file (_ontology.txt_) is provided in _sample_ folder.

-There are several optional parameters that you can provide in addition to the input files:
+There are several optional parameters that you can provide in addition to the input files.
+Many of these are hyperparameters and need to be optimized.
+The values in the sample file may not work for a different model.

 1. _-modeldir_: a name of directory where you want to store the trained models.
 The default is set to "MODEL" in the current working directory.